 color schemes work successfully in formal rooms like dining and living rooms, or

 in contemporary style rooms, such as the children's bedroom pictured

 above.
 See how the orange in this room pops next to the blue.

-This color design employs a single color in varied tones, shades and tints.
-The one color can vary greatly in value and saturation, creating a sophisticated and restful space like in the bedroom above.
+Monochromatic room design employs a single color in varied tones, shades and tints.
+This one color can vary greatly in value and saturation, creating a sophisticated and restful space as in the bedroom above.

-Many people may yawn at the idea of a room that is basically designed around one color, but by incorporating variations in tones, textures and accessorizing with glass, objects from nature, greenery, etc., you can create a feeling of spaciousness and sophistication.
+Many people may yawn at the idea of a room that is basically designed around one color, but by incorporating variations in tones and textures, accessorizing with glass, objects from nature, greenery, basketry, you can create a feeling of spaciousness and sophistication.

-Monochromatic color schemes also create a perfect backdrop for displaying artwork.
+Monochromatic color schemes also provide the perfect backdrop for displaying artwork.

-The monotone color scheme can be calm and soothing, and has the effect of enlarging space, making it an ideal design color scheme for small spaces.
+The monotone color scheme can be calm and soothing and has the effect of enlarging space, making it an ideal room design color scheme for small spaces and home staging.